Zeno and the Stoics

 Cognitive Impressions are Clear and Distinct

-So, for example, in situations in which we determine by looking whether something is true, sufficient light is necessary for to make the determination correctly.
-When our minds are working normally and there is sufficient light, the impression "bear[s] the impress and stamp" of reality in a certain way.
-It has a certain "clarity" and "distinctness," and nature has arranged things so that the propositional content of a impression with this character is true.
+In situations in which we determine by looking whether something is true, sufficient light is necessary for to make the determination correctly.
+When our minds are working normally and there is sufficient light, the impression we receive "bear[s] the impress and stamp" of reality in a certain way.
+It has a certain "clarity" and "distinctness," and nature arranges things so that when we have an impression with this character, its propositional content is true.

 The Stoic Theory of the Good Life